-But unlike any surgery, you find yourself asking if it’s the right choice for you.
+But like any surgery, you might find yourself asking whether it’s the right choice for you.
 Surgery is invasive and risky.
-Although cataract surgery is nothing like it used to be and the recovery time is now a month versus several months in a hospital bed, there’s still a lot to think about before saying yes to the surgery.
+Although cataract surgery is nothing like it used to be and the recovery time is minimal, there’s still a lot to think about before saying yes to the surgery.

 Before you decide, there are a few things you need to know about cataract surgery.
-Here, we’ll go over a few things like how it’s done, what the recovery is like, what the risks are, pricing, and of course, natural non-invasive alternatives.
-So before calling up your surgeon to make an appointment, make sure you’ve thought everything through.
+Today, we’ll go over a few things like how it’s done, what the recovery is like, what the risks are, pricing, and of course, natural non-invasive alternatives.
+So before calling your surgeon to make an appointment, ensure you’ve thought everything through.

 What Are Cataracts?

 Cataracts are a common vision problem in people over the age of 40.
 Scientists project that by 2030, nearly 40 million Americans will have cataracts.
 These days, by the age of 70, about half of us will have cataracts if we don’t take the proper preventative measures.

 Cataracts are a very common age-related disease, although some babies can be born with cataracts.
 This form of cataracts is very rare.